showpass/showpass-wordpress-plugin/README.md

 ## 2.13.
 Show widget description

-Use this parameter for testing purposes.
-Using `show='all'` will show all events you have, regardless of their visibility setting.

-ex. `[showpass_events type='list' template='default' detail_page='event-detail' show='all']`

-## 2.14.
-Show Parameter & Testing

 Use this parameter to hide/show the widget description panel.
 __This will override the admin setting.__

 ex. `[showpass_events type='list' template='default' show_widget_description='true']`

+## 2.14.
+Show Parameter & Testing

+Use this parameter for testing purposes.
+Using `\'all'` will show all events you have, regardless of their visibility setting.

+ex. `[showpass_events type='list' template='default' detail_page='event-detail' show='all']`

 ## 2.15.
 Other Parameters